rschroll/rmfuse/README.md

 determine how much to read.
 After reading the file once, the file size will be correctly reported going forward; rerunning these tools a second time is usually enough to get them working.

+- To try to address this, RMfuse throws an error when a program tries to read past the end of a file.
+This can cause "No data available" errors to be reported.
+These are harmless.

 - RMfuse sometimes fails to authenticate with the reMarkable Cloud servers when starting up.
 Several failures are possible before success